NativeScript/plugins/packages/fingerprint-auth/README.md

 	.verifyFingerprint({
 		title: 'Android title', // optional title (used only on Android)
 		message: 'Scan yer finger', // optional (used on both platforms) - for FaceID on iOS see the notes about NSFaceIDUsageDescription
-		authenticationValidityDuration: 10, // optional (used on Android, default 5)
-		useCustomAndroidUI: false, // set to true to use a different authentication screen (see below) })
+	})
 	.then((enteredPassword?: string) => {
 		if (enteredPassword === undefined) {